DigitLab/adaptive-view/README.md

 You can create a mobile view with the ```.mobile.blade.php``` extension.
 Similarly you can create tablet views with the ```.tablet.blade.php``` extension.
 Mobile and tablet views will fallback to normal views if they do not exist.

+## Troubleshooting

+* Check that AdaptiveViewServiceProvider is registered as soon after the ViewServiceProvider as possible.
+Invoking the view factory before registering AdaptiveViewServiceProvider will cause it not to work.

 ## License

 Adaptive View is licensed under [The MIT License (MIT)](LICENSE).